lacanoid/pgddl/README.md

 - Special function for creating scripts, which drop and recreate entire **dependancy trees**.
   This is great when you need to edit a table, then a view, then a function that uses the view, then a function that returns SETOF.
-  This works particularly well with the transactional DDL of Postgres.
+  It works particularly well with the transactional DDL of Postgres.
 - Created scripts are really intended to be run and copy/pasted manually by the DBA into other databases/scripts.
 It attempts to strike a balance between detail and clutter.
   This involves